maldil/ICSE2023_PyEvolve_Artifacts/README.md

 **Step 2.6:** To apply the patterns in the folder `./PATTERNS/` execute the following command.
 The argument descriptions are provided in the *Step 2.4*.

+* You should first navigate to the folder `PYEVOLVE_FILES` using the command `cd ~/Desktop/PYEVOLVE_FILES/`
-`java --enable-preview -jar pyevolve-1.0-SNAPSHOT.jar -r ./PROJECTS/ -f ./refactoring_files.txt -p ./PATTERNS/ -t ./TYPE_REPO/`
+* To apply patterns execute `java --enable-preview -jar pyevolve-1.0-SNAPSHOT.jar -r ./PROJECTS/ -f ./refactoring_files.txt -p ./PATTERNS/ -t ./TYPE_REPO/`

 **Step 2.7:** To check the changed files, navigate to the folder `~/Desktop/PYEVOLVE_FILES/PROJECTS/keras-team/keras` execute `git diff`, scroll down to see all the changes.